TakudzwaChoto/internal-validation-based-stochastic-transformation/README.md

 **Issue: Import Errors**
 - Solution: Install all dependencies: `pip install -r requirements.txt`
 - Ensure Python version is 3.8 or higher
-- Check that PyTorch is installed with CUDA support if using GPU
+- Check that PyTorch is installed with CUDA support if using a GPU

 ### Reproducibility Checklist